Documents

 Create a Dictionary

-When the dictionary is retrieved, each element’s value is directly accessible via its own key.
+Each element of the dictionary value will be directly accessible via its own key.

 // Create and populate mutable dictionary